An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 finding utopia, The Global scenario group, an international group of

-environmentally sustainable and socially equitable future.
-Its findings suggest
+sustainable and socially equitable future.
+Its findings suggest that a global

 See also utopian and dystopian fiction